Sheffield Blitz

-The Sheffield Blitz is the name given to the worst nights of German Luftwaffe bombing in Sheffield, England, during the Second World War.
-It took place during nighttime on 12 and 15 December 1940.
+The Sheffield Blitz is the name given to the German Luftwaffe bombing campaign against Sheffield, England, during the Second World War.
+The first raid took place on 18 August 1940, with the final attack occurring on 8 May 1941.
+By far the heaviest bombardment occurred between 12–15 December, during which more than 660 civilians in the city were killed.

 In 1940, Sheffield was a city of about 560,000 people and contained industries primarily centred on steel and armaments.
 Hadfields steelworks was also the only place in the UK at that time where 18-inch armour-piercing shells were made.
 Most factories were located in the East End of the city beside the River Don.
 Documents captured at the end of the war showed the targets for the raids included the Atlas Steelworks, Brown Bayley Steelworks, Meadowhall Iron Works, River Don Works, Darnall Wagon Works, Tinsley Park Collieries, East Hecla Works and Orgreave Coke Ovens.

-The full moon was on 14 December 1940, and both blitz nights were cold and clear.

-The German code name for the operation was Schmelztiegel ("Crucible").
+There was a full moon on 14 December 1940, and both blitz nights were cold and clear, although some fog obscured the industrial East End of the city on the first night.
+The German code name for the operation was Operation Schmelztiegel ("Crucible").

+Summer raids

+The first German air raid against Sheffield took place on 18 August 1940.
+An unknown number of aircraft were launched against the city, dropping bombs on Blackbrook Road in Lodge Moor in the western suburbs; there were no casualties.
+This was followed on 23 August by a raid against the Siemens steelworks in Stocksbridge, during which one person was injured and minor damage was caused to the factory but the majority of bombs fell on farmland to the north.
+A third, more substantial bombing raid took place on 29 August, affecting the south side of the city centre and the light-industrial suburbs of Highfield and Lowfield; four people were killed in a bomb explosion on Sheaf Street, close to Sheffield Midland railway station.
+A further bombing raid took place against the city on 10–11 September.